Courseplay/Courseplay_FS22/README.md

 **[Download the latest developer version](https://github.com/Courseplay/Courseplay_FS22/releases/latest)** (the file FS22_Courseplay.zip).

-## Note that the current version has no multiplayer support!
+## Multiplayer support with Version 7.0.1.0 or higher!

 ## What Works

 * Course generation
-* Field work but no refill or unload, except combine self unload
+* Field work with refill or unload with [AutoDrive](https://github.com/Stephan-S/FS22_AutoDrive), combine self unload
+* Wrap and collect bales with or without a course
-* Save/load courses
+* Save/load/rename/move courses
+* Create custom fields with recording or drawing on the AI Map
 * Vehicle Convoy
+*

 ## Usage

 There is now a CP Fieldwork job available on the helper screen.
-After you select it, choose a target position the field you want work on and the Open/Close Course Generator button.
-Generate the course and start the job.
+After you select it, use field position to choose the field you want work on and the Open/Close Course Generator button to generate the course.
+If you have also placed the target near the field, use start the job so the Giants Helper will bring us to the target to start CP.

 ## Turning on Debug Channels